adomant1k1/markdown-cv/index.md

 <ul id="list-w-bullet-points">
   <li>
-    Contributed to the development of Infowatch Vision is a product as part of the DLP Traffic Monitor system, for visualizing statistics and a graph of connections.
+    Contributed to the development of Infowatch Vision is a product as part of the DLP Traffic Monitor system for visualizing statistics and a graph of connections.
   </li>
   <li>